av1155/.dotfiles/README.md

 ### Neovim Configuration

 - The `.zshrc` includes automatic setup for Neovim's Python provider, ensuring that Neovim is always ready to work with Python and other environments.
 - Supports a dynamic Python executable path for `pynvim`.

 ### FZF and Bat Integration

 - Enhanced file navigation with FZF (Fuzzy Finder) and `bat` (a better `cat`).
 - Custom aliases for efficient directory and file navigation.

 ### Package Manager Support

 The setup automatically configures the appropriate package manager for your system:

 - **Paru/Yay** on Arch Linux (for AUR support)
 - **Homebrew** on macOS (via `brew`)

 ### Scripts

 - **fzf-git.sh**: Adds git integration to FZF for quickly browsing and managing git repositories.
 - **Custom Shell Scripts**: Includes scripts for managing Java projects, SQL URLs, updating packages, etc.

 ### Color Schemes

 - **Bat themes**: Automatically installs the Catppuccin theme for the `bat` command.
 - **Kitty**: Dynamic configuration for font size and opacity depending on the OS.

 ### Java Classpath

 Automatically configures the Java classpath based on the JAR files found in the `javaClasspath` directory.
+This makes them available when compiling and running Java programs.

 ## License